ossimlabs/omar-eureka-server/docs/install-guide/omar-eureka-server.md

 ## Purpose
 The Eureka server provides a Spring Framework discovery client for all OMAR services.
 This discovery client is utilized for a variety of routing, metrics, and aggregation tasks.

-## Purpose
-The Eureka server provides a Spring Framework discovery client for all OMAR services.
-This discovery client is utilized for a variety of routing, metrics, and aggregation tasks.

 ## Installation in Openshift

 **Assumption:** The omar-eureka-server docker image is pushed into the OpenShift server's internal docker registry and available to the project.